What To Do When Your Boiler Won’t Turn Off & How To Turn It Back on Again

 It is common for many homeowners to immediately think of calling a boiler specialist if their boiler won’t turn off, turn on, make weird sounds, or have some other issues.

 While contacting a boiler repair specialist is generally a good thing, here’s what we recommend.
 Talk with your appliance manufacturer before reaching out to a boiler specialist or engineer, especially if your boiler is covered by a manufacturer’s warranty.

 In many cases, the boiler warranty period can vary widely between brands.
 It is not uncommon to see warranty periods spanning anywhere from 2 to 12 years, depending on the manufacturer (although some brands do not offer a warranty at all).

 If your appliance comes with a warranty, you may void it if you allow an independent engineer to carry out any repairs on your faulty boiler.
 This is why it is usually more prudent to first check to see if your boiler manufacturer can cover the repairs before inviting an independent specialist to attempt any repairs on your appliance.

-As you probably already know, a boiler is usually a major investment, and you shouldn’t be spending extra money on avoidable labour costs and call-out fees.
+As you probably already know, a gas boiler replacement is usually a major investment, and you shouldn’t be spending extra money on avoidable labour costs and call-out fees.
 For this reason, we suggest that you first check out this guide to find out the best boiler warranty if you are thinking of a new boiler.